EduMIPS64/edumips64/docs/developer-guide.md

 Follow instructions [here](https://dev.cloudburo.net/2018/06/03/install-letsencrypt-certificate-in-the-java-jdk-keystore-on-osx.html) to import the Let's Encrypt root certificates in the JDK keystore.

-### Manual release QA
+### Manual release checklist

-Before doing a release, please do the following QA tasks.
+Before doing a release, please do the following tasks.
 Over time, those should be automated, but before that is done those checks should be done manually.

 - For each released JAR file: